 2. Red potatoes can be pureed or mashed to a creamier texture.

-3. Tomatoes off the vine is a superior example of a dynamic thickening agent for BBQ sauces.
-Pureed tomatoes work best for smoother BBQ sauce.
+3. Tomatoes off the vine is a superior example of a dynamic thickening agent.
+Pureed tomatoes work best for smoother barbecue mixures.
 Any color tomato will do.

 4. Eggplants and peppers pureed together have an incredible taste, as well as thickening support.
 Easy does it, though, as bitterness may be a factor.
 A little goes a long way.

-Almost any vegetable can be pureed to satisfy your BBQ sauce thickening preference.
+Almost any vegetable can be pureed to satisfy your thickening preference.
 If the puree is too thick, slowly dilute with water or your favorite liquid.

-These are some nightshades family foods you can add to your BBQ Sauce to make it thicker.
+These are some nightshades family foods you can add to your mixture to make it thicker.

-If you tried all the mentioned methods and your sauce doesn't come out like you though it, I recommend you to read and try this easy recipe for a delicious BBQ Sauce.
+If you tried all the mentioned methods and your sauce doesn't come out like you though it, I recommend you to read and try this easy recipe for a delicious barbecue-flavor topping.

 NEELY'S BBQ SAUCE RECIPE (from Food Network Channel)